Struck by liver cancer, Chinese dissident Liu Xiaobo dies

 "The Chinese Government bears a heavy responsibility for his premature death," she said in an emailed statement.

+UN High Commissioner for Human Rights Zeid Ra'ad Al Hussein urged China to guarantee his wife Liu Xia freedom of movement, and allow her to travel abroad should she want to.
+Liu Xia has lived under house arrest since 2010.

+"Despite the imprisonment and separation from the wife he adored that could have fueled anger and bitterness, Liu Xiaobo declared that he had no hatred for those who pursued and prosecuted him," Zeid said.

-Rights groups and Western governments had urged China to allow Liu and his wife, Liu Xia, to leave the country to be treated abroad, as Liu had said he wanted.
+Rights groups and Western governments had urged China to allow Liu and his wife to leave the country to be treated abroad, as Liu had said he wanted.

 But the government had warned repeatedly against interference and said Liu was being treated by renowned Chinese cancer experts.
+The hospital had said it was not safe to move him.

 Beijing did allow two foreign doctors, from the United States and Germany, to visit Liu on Saturday and they later said they considered it was safe for him to be moved overseas.